ipasimulator/ipasim/src/HeadersAnalyzer/README.md

 After our changes, this option emits also functions without bodies.
 See tag `[emit-all-decls]` in Clang's code to see those changes.

-**TODO: Note that currently, we actually emit *definitions* even if they were only *declarations* in the source code.
+Note that currently, we actually emit *definitions* even if they were only *declarations* in the source code.
 Those fake definitions have probably invalid bodies but we don't care since we are only interested in signatures.
 We do that just for simplicity - there were less modification of Clang's code this way.
 But it would really be better if we didn't emit any bodies, i.e., declarations were emitted as declarations.
 Now, it would probably be a problem if there was a definition and a declaration of the same function in the analyzed files.
 Because we would make the declaration into a definition and then there would be two definitions of the same thing.
 Also, we should probably name the option differently and don't extend the existing `EmitAllDecls` since it actually does a different thing.
-Our option (let's call it `DeclareEverything`) includes all declarations in the resulting LLVM IR, whereas the existing option `EmitAllDecls` really just makes *definitions* (duh) that would otherwise be discarded visible in the resulting LLVM IR.**
+Our option (let's call it `DeclareEverything`) includes all declarations in the resulting LLVM IR, whereas the existing option `EmitAllDecls` really just makes *definitions* (duh) that would otherwise be discarded visible in the resulting LLVM IR.

 ### Generating wrappers